asg017/sqlite-tg/docs.md

 In most cases, you should consider the sibling functions [`tg_point_geojson()`](#tg_point_geojson), [`tg_point_wkb()`](#tg_point_wkb), and [`tg_point_wkt()`](#tg_point_wkt).

+TODO mention that pointer values don't exist past CTE boundaries and must be serialized

 ```sql
 select tg_point(1, 2); -- appears to be NULL